 I got this game from one of my best friends who just wasn’t a fan of it.
 I had tried the original Metroid on NES but found it tough to get into.
 This one hooked me!
 The movement was faster and more fluid, and difficulty more forgiving.
 New power-ups like the Spider Ball and Spring Ball added a lot of depth to exploration.
+The manual had a lot more story and lore.
 And it was epic trying to take down 40+ evolved and intimidating Metroids!
 True, it’s very easy to get lost in the labyrinth of similar-looking-caves that is SR388.
 But the game is bite-size enough that it’s manageable.
 I personally feel the spectacular remake on the 3DS (Samus Returns) does nearly everything better, but the original still holds up!

 I’ve been getting more and more into the Kirby series lately!
 I really enjoyed Planet Robobot on the 3DS and Kirby’s Adventure on the NES.
 But my love for Kirby started back on the Game Boy!
 I got this game as an Easter present way back in elementary school, and quickly fell for it.
-The original Dream Land is fun, but Dream Land 2 really does every single thing so much better!
+The original Dream Land (one of Satoru Iwata and HAL Laboratory’s first projects) is fun, but Dream Land 2 really does every single thing so much better!
 Levels are more complex.
 You could gain and use the powers of baddies.
 The animal buddies are a delight (I’m always a sucker for animal buddies in a platformer).
 And it was more difficult, especially going for all the Rainbow Drops! (that final battle was glorious if you did).
 It’s a great little title that is still wonderful to play today!

 I still adore the original Pokemon games (the photo below are my original copies I’ve had since 1998!).
 The graphics still have an old-school charm, and the simple but addictive RPG gameplay is just as engrossing now as it was then.
 I don’t know why, but I always genuinely feel like I’m starting an adventure when I leave Pallet Town with my starter Pokemon!
 Slowly building your team and defeating all the gym masters gives you palpable sense of progress and achievement, and that blueprint is still being followed by the series today.
 And despite a few glitches and broken mechanics, the games are just fun, which is what matters!
 If I’m being honest, I do prefer the LeafGreen remake or Let’s Go Pikachu, as both retain the original spirit of the first games but with some nice quality of life upgrades.
 But I still love the originals!